Many times, our friends on our Facebook page and subscribers to our newsletter have shared their experiences of Italy with us.

-I've always loved Sardinia and I have a fair bit about the wonderful beaches (the best in Europe) and the people of Sardinia elsewhere on the site.
-Lexa though has managed to capture the soul of Sardinia and, after reading her tale, you'll see why this island has enchanted poets, writers and ordinary visitors for centuries.
+I've always loved Sardinia and I share a lot about the wonderful Sardinian beaches (the best in Europe) and the people of Sardinia elsewhere on the site.
+Lexa, though, has managed to capture the soul of Sardinia, and after reading her tale, you'll see why this island has enchanted poets, writers, and ordinary visitors for centuries.

 Why do you always go back to Sardinia?
 And where about is is exactly?